 The East Multnomah Soil and Water Conservation District (EMSWCD)Suggest an update

 Fields of work: Environmental Contamination & Pollution Horticulture & Gardening Sustainable Agriculture & Agroecology Environmental Education Habitat & Ecosystem Restoration Soil Science Freshwater Conservation Water Resource Management Show all

 Applicant type: Nonprofit, Indigenous Group, Government Entity, College / University

 Funding uses: Education / Outreach, Project / Program

 Location of project: Multnomah County, Oregon

-The East Multnomah SWCD Partners in Conservation Program was established to advance the mission of EMSWCD by leveraging District funds through conservation-related work that is carried out by other organizations.
-This program provides funding to support conservation projects and conservation education in the EMSWCD service area.
-We specifically encourage projects that serve or engage disadvantaged populations and diverse communities.
-In all cases, projects must show a clear public benefit in one or more of the following: habitat restoration, watershed health, soil erosion prevention/control, soil health, water quality, water conservation, environmental education.
+The Partners in Conservation (PIC) program provides funding to support conservation projects and conservation education in the District.
+In order to be eligible for funding, projects or events must be located within the EMSWCD service area(all Multnomah County east of the Willamette River) or serve its residents.
+Projects must show a clear public benefit in one or more of the following: habitat restoration or watershed health, soil erosion prevention/control, soil health, water quality, water conservation, and/or environmental education.

 You can learn more about this opportunity by visiting the funder's website.